penninesoaringclub/newsletter/content/posts/2024-02/index.md

 It’s not easy coordinating the activities of 200-odd (some very odd) free-spirited free-flyers and the current state of harmony and goodwill in the club is a testament to his efforts – thanks Simon, for giving me such a hard act to follow.
 Of course, he’s continuing to serve on the committee, taking over the role of secretary from Barry Sayer, who is moving across to be safety officer, relieving me of the onerous duty of trying out all the ways pilots can hurt themselves.

-Sean Mercer is our new ~~sergeant-at-arms~~ membership secretary, inheriting this position from Jim Ashley, who will continue as chancellor of the exchequer.
 The inimitable Graham Jones makes a return to the committee as our new social secretary, and we welcome the very competitive Elliott Brown as competitions secretary, taking over from the equally competitive John Murphy, who has left the committee after an incredible 27 years of continuous service.
 John, thank you so much for the time and effort you have put into your various roles on the committee over the years – I think you must have done almost every job available within the club, and I’m sure we’ll often be back to you for the benefit of your experience.
 Now, all we need is a weather officer to improve the dreadful start to the year so far.

 Brian

 ---

 # Welcome Everyone